Redox1223/component101/FingerPrintSensor/README.md

-# Description of the component
+# C0047 - FingerPrint Sensor

 A fingerprint sensor is an electronic device that captures and reads the unique pattern of ridges and valleys on the surface of a fingertip to authenticate a person's identity.